minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
 order_number | The unique order number
-revenue | Total order revenue after cart level discount discount  | Total discount applied on order shipping  | Total shipping charge for the order payment | The Payment method used for purchase
+revenue | Total order revenue after cart level discount + shipping charges(if any) discount  | Total discount applied on order shipping  | Total shipping charge for the order payment | The Payment method used for purchase